Mount Shark by Kelly Hofer

 13. Camp Out

 The long days of summer don’t end when the sun goes down!
 There are many nighttime adventures in the Canadian Rockies that you can enjoy by firelight.
 Camping in the Rockies is a popular summer activity.
-Make sure to reserve your campsite in advance to ensure availability!
+Make sure you're prepared and reserve your campsite in advance to ensure availability!

 14. Discover the Backcountry